martymcflywa/ecu/year_1/sem_1/ENS1161_computer_fundamentals/03_week_3/lecture_boolean_algebra_and_logic_circuits.md

 ## Expanding SOP into a Complete Sum of Products

-Sometimes it is desirable to expand a sum of products intoa complete sum of products.
+Sometimes it is desirable to expand a sum of products into a complete sum of products.

 In a complete sum of products, each term must be a fundamental product, that is in each term, every variable **must** be present, with or without the `'`.